 How Are Co-Occurring Disorders Treated?

 Co-occurring disorders are best treated by a team of professionals who understand both mental health disorders and substance abuse.
 This may involve an integrated approach with more than one treatment option so that both conditions can be treated together.
 Integrated treatment may involve cognitive-behavioral therapy (CBT) that helps patients develop healthier thought patterns and coping mechanisms for their mental health struggles.
 Many therapies can also be used alongside medication for the best treatment outcomes.
-Depending on the severity of the substance abuse, treatment at an inpatient facility may be recommended.
+Depending on the severity of the substance abuse, treatment at an overnight facility may be recommended.

 At Crownview Co-Occurring Institute, we understand the struggle of dealing with mental health disorders and substance abuse.
 The hardest part can be admitting that you have a problem; the next hardest step is reaching out for help.
 If that’s where you are, we commend you for taking this critical step.
 When you’re ready, our facility offers various treatment options for both disorders: the underlying mental health disorder and substance abuse.
-Depending on your diagnosis, we may recommend cognitive-behavioral therapy (CBT), medication, inpatient treatment, or a combination of these options.
+Depending on your diagnosis, we may recommend cognitive-behavioral therapy (CBT), medication, outpatient treatment, or a combination of these options.
 Our knowledgeable, compassionate staff will work with you at your pace to provide the best care possible so that you can live a healthy and productive life.
 To learn more about our treatment options and how we can help you, reach out to Crownview Co-Occurring Institute today by calling (760) 477-4754.